Privacy Policy

 Domain searches allow the exposure of all email addresses on that domain to be returned in a single search.
 Only someone who controls the domain or the website it is bound to can perform a search via one of the verification processes:

+A domain search logs the domain name and requestor's IP address as part of anti-abuse measures.
 If you ask Superlative to notify you of future appearance of email addresses on that domain and you provide your email address so it can be notified, that email address is also stored.
 Anti-automation measures are in place to limit attempts to automate searches.

 When someone subscribes to notifications or searches a domain, that information is not passed to any third parties under any circumstances other than to send email using the SendGrid service.